fantasyland/fantasy-eithers/README.md

 ## General

-The either type represents values with two possibilities.
-The `Right` and `Left` constructor represent the first and second possibility, respectively.
+The either type encodes values with two possibilities.
+Namely, the `Right` and `Left` constructor represent the first and second possibility, respectively.

 ## Testing